yusufdundar/formulago/README.md

 ---

-## 💡 About The Project
+## 🏎  About The Project

-Formula 1 race statistics for CLI written with GO
+Formula 1 race statistics for CLI written with GO.\
+Basicly It scrapes [Formula 1](https://formula1.com) website to get information about standings and race result.

 ![FormulaGo gif](assets/formulago_driver.gif "FormulaGo gif")